mitsimi/aocli/README.md

 ### Configuration

-The program looks for a configuration file in the following places in order:
+The program looks for a configuration file in the following places:

-1. file provided via the flag
+1. home folder (~)
 2. project folder
-3. home folder (~)
-4. ~/.config
+3. file provided via the flag

+The configuration values getting merged in the order above.
+The last value (flag) wins.
+This means that you can provide a default configuration in your home folder and override it with a project specific configuration.
+This should should help to have the session token somewhere safe and not in the project folder, so it can't be leaked.

 The configuration file is either a TOML, YAML or JSON file with the following keys:
 | Key | Description | Default | Possible Values |